mbodm/WinGetDotNet/README.md

 Btw: _WinGet_ is imo a __fantastic__ piece of software, to manage all of your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about _WinGet_ itself, take a look at https://docs.microsoft.com/en-us/windows/package-manager/winget or use your Google-Fu techniques.

 ### How it works
-- When started, `wingetupd.exe` searches for a so-called "package-file".
-The package-file is simply a file named "_packages.txt_", located in the same folder as the `wingetupd.exe`.
-The package-file contains a list of _WinGet_ package-id´s (__not__ package-names, this is important, see [Notes](#Notes) section below).
-- So, when `wingetupd.exe` is started and it founds a package-file, it just checks for each _WinGet_ package-id listed in the package-file, if that package exists, if that package is installed and if that package has an update.
-If so, it updates the package. `wingetupd.exe` does all of this, by using _WinGet_ internally.
-- This means: All you have to do, is to edit the package-file and insert the _WinGet_ package-id´s of your installed Windows applications you want to update.
-When `wingetupd.exe` is executed, it will try to update all that packages (aka "your Windows applications").

 ### Requirements
-There are not any special requirements, besides having _WinGet_ installed on your machine. `wingetupd.exe` is just a typical command line _.exe_ file for Windows.
-Just download the newest release, from the [Releases](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
-All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).
+There are not any special requirements, besides having _WinGet_ installed on your machine. `WinGetDotNet` is just a typical .NET assembly, released as NuGet package.
+Just download the newest release, from the [Releases](https://github.com/MBODM/WinGetDotNet/releases) page, unzip and add the NuGet package to your project.
+All the releases are compiled for x64 Windows, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - `WinGetDotNet` is written in C#, is using .NET 6 and is built with Visual Studio 2022.